 Once opened re-wrap your cheese in the waxed cheese paper it arrived in or greaseproof paper and store it in an air-tight container in the fridge.
 Kept like this it should last up to 10 days from the date of cutting.
 Assuming you haven’t eaten it all by then !
 Please note: Cheese is alive and breathing, which means non-porous clingfilm can smother and kill it, please try to avoid using it to keep your cheese at its optimum.

 3. Serving your cheese

-Above all, the whole team here want you to enjoy our fantastic cheeses, so give your cheese a good two hours at room temperature before serving to bring out its full flavour.
+Above all, the whole team here wants you to enjoy our fantastic cheeses, so give your cheese a good one / two hours at room temperature before serving to bring out its full flavour.